 Writing up the sale and purchase agreement

-You should have clear instructions from the seller about what is to be included in the chattels list.
-If the seller is planning to remove something that the buyer might consider a fixture (for example, the waste disposal unit or the DVS) make sure this is clearly recorded in the sale and purchase agreement.
+You should have clear instructions from the vendor about what is to be included in the chattels list.
+If the vendor is planning to remove something that the buyer might consider a fixture (for example, the waste disposal unit or the DVS) make sure this is clearly recorded in the sale and purchase agreement.

-If there are conditions in the sale and purchase agreement it is important to ensure buyers and sellers have enough time to fulfil the agreed conditions.
+If there are conditions in the sale and purchase agreement it is important to ensure buyers and vendors have enough time to fulfil the agreed conditions.

 Make sure all of the parties who need to sign the sale and purchase agreement have signed it.
 If a party is a trust, have all the trustees required by the trust document signed?
 Have all the directors of the company signed?
 If it is a marital property ensure all parties on the title have signed.